MENU

 My Aged Care

-• If you believe your patient is already receiving aged care services, you can call My Aged Care on 1800 200 422 to find out more information before you decide to make a referral.
+• If you believe your client is already receiving aged care services, you can call My Aged Care on 1800 200 422 to find out more information before you decide to make a referral.

-Older Persons Nurse Practitioner - Blue Mountains Hospital
+Blue Mountains - Older Persons Nurse Practitioner

 Blue Mountains Hospital employ a Nurse Practitioner, specialising in the care of the older people, to work in Katoomba and Springwood hospitals and in RACFs from Springwood to Mount Victoria.